 This material has been prepared for anyone with a complaint about a Certified Public Accountant or a Public Accountant.
 This information is designed to explain rules, regulations and procedures which the Oregon Board of Accountancy follow regarding complaint and disciplinary matters.

 Not All Accountants Are Licensed

 The Oregon Board of Accountancy does not usually have jurisdiction over unlicensed accountants.
-However, in order to use the title Certified Public Accountant or Public Accountant, a person must be licensed by the Board of Accountancy.
+However, in order to use the title Certified Public Accountant or Public Accountant, a person must be licensed by the Oregon Board of Accountancy.
 The Board investigates complaints filed against its licensees or individuals who are holding themselves out as a CPA or PA without a valid license.
-If you are having problems with a Licensed Tax Consultant or Tax Preparer, you should contact the Board of Tax Service Examiners at (503) 378-4034.
+If you are having problems with a Licensed Tax Consultant or Tax Preparer, you should contact the Board of Tax Practitioners at

 CPA and PA Standards are High

 Most CPAs and PAs sincerely try to do all they can on behalf of their clients.
 They value their good reputation and want to do what they can to resolve any difficulties which may have arisen.
 When there has been no illegal or unethical conduct, but only a misunderstanding, the Board wants to help clear up that misunderstanding.
 The procedures for dealing with your complaint are designed to provide a thorough review of the matter and to resolve the questions according to the provisions of ORS Chapter 673 and OAR Chapter 801.